 Check Your Gears

-As you about to begin your journey of mastering machine learning, it is time to check your gears, and get a hang of the map and compass.
+As you begin your ML journey, it is time to check your gears and get a hang of the map and compass.

 Best of Luck, Bon Voyage !!!